 0.0 Executive Summary

-This report explains how storage systems work and how data is managed.
-The goal was to improve system performance and protect data by understanding different storage types.
-The report compares older Hard Disk Drives (HDDs) with faster storage like Solid-State Drive (SSDs) and NVMe.
-It also explains why storage size looks different in operating systems due to decimal and binary measurements.
+This report explains how storage systems work and how data are managed.
+The goal was to improve system performance and protect data by understanding the different storage types.
+The report compares older Hard Disk Drives (HDDs) with faster storage devices such as solid-state drives (SSDs) and NVMe.
+This also explains why the storage size appears different in operating systems owing to decimal and binary measurements.

-The result is a clear approach to storage planning and data protection.
-By using the 3-2-1 backup strategy and understanding system limits, data can stay safe, available, and reliable.
+The results provide a clear approach to storage planning and data protection.
+By using the 3-2-1 backup strategy and understanding system limits, data can remain safe, available, and reliable.

 1.0 Storage Systems and Data Management